-The Directors are responsible for the management of risks faced by the Charity and have examined the major strategic business, operational and financial risks to which the Charity is and may be exposed.
-They are satisfied that the systems and controls are in place to mitigate and manage exposure to such major risks identified by the Directors They continue to review current processes recognising that systems and processes can only provide reasonable but not absolute assurance that major risks have been adequately managed.
-The Directors are not aware of any impact associated with Brexit.
+The directors are responsible for the management of risks faced by the company and have examined the major strategic business, operational and financial risks to which the company is and may be exposed.
+They are satisfied that the systems and controls are in place to mitigate and manage exposure to such major risks identified by the directors.
+They continue to review current processes recognising that systems and processes can only provide reasonable but not absolute assurance that major risks have been adequately managed.